This article was updated on July 31, 2018.

 The Washington Post reports that during the 2014 midterm elections, 28 percent of registered voters said they were too busy to vote.
 A majority of states have legalized early voting regulations, giving up to several weeks of time before election day when voters can cast ballots.
 This often allows for workers to find plenty of nonworking hours, including weekend hours, to exercise voting privileges outside of normal workday hours.
 In addition, citizens in nearly every locale can request absentee or mail-in ballots and vote that way.
 Even though states have early voting options, employers shouldn't be doing anything to encourage or suggest that employees take advantage of these options as to avoid taking advantage of voting leave entitlements.

-With a PTO policy for voting you develop regarding actual election days, you are doing what you can to give employees the flexibility they need to decide whether to exercise their right to vote.
+By developing a PTO policy for voting, you are doing what you can to give employees the flexibility they need to decide whether to exercise their right to vote.

 SIGN UP FOR THE SPARK NEWSLETTER